WHAT’S IN THIS REVIEW?

 The speed tests tore through roughly 2GB of data, but it was worth it to confirm that Windscribe really is one of the fastest providers on the market.

 You’ll suffer from no lag on their free tier, but you will burn through data quickly if you pay for decent connection speeds.
-It’s another reason why their premium plan is tempting.
+It’s another reason why their premium plan is tempting for power users.

 Server Locations & Network